Echo327/Personal_Notes/Design_Patterns/Design_Patterns.md

 ### Prototype

-A partially or fully initialized object that you copy (clone) and make use of.
+A partially or fully initialized object that you copy (clone) and/or customise before making use of.

 About object copying for customisation
 Use: When it’s easier to copy an existing object to fully initialize a new one